A nonprofit fundraising plan is a road map designed to help you raise the money you need to achieve your goals.

 Effective SEO means optimizing your website to show up at the top of search engine result pages (SERPs) when users enter keywords and phrases relevant to your mission.
 The higher you rank, the more often you show up – which means that users will be more likely to see and click on your link.
 Ultimately, the goal of SEO is to increase website traffic and subsequently bring in and convert donors.

 If you haven’t made SEO a central part of your fundraising strategy yet, you should.
-This means making sure that you have relevant keywords that represent your brand, creating high-quality content, and mobile-optimizing your website.
-I can talk about SEO all day and it certainly deserves a dedicated article (or class) of its own.
-Luckily, there’s a webinar you can check out that breaks down how to build a sustainable SEO strategy.
+This means making sure that you have relevant keywords that represent your organization, creating high-quality content, and mobile-optimizing your website.

 Although it can take up to six months to see improvements in your search engine ranking, the long-term ROI proves that it’s an effective marketing and fundraising tactic.